MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

 ## You OWN your career.

+Note:
-<span class="smallText">It solely up to you.
-The company you work for may help, your colleagues and friends may help, but it is up to you...</span>
+It solely up to you
+ The company you work for may help, your colleagues and friends may help, but it is up to you...
 ---

 ## In 2018, go learn something new!